samanthacsik/samanthacsik/README.md

 -->

 ## What am I up to?
-👩‍🏫 I'm currently developing a new course, [Data science tools for building professional online portfolios](https://bren.ucsb.edu/courses/eds-296-1f) (Fall 2024), as part of UCSB's [MEDS](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) program.
-It'll focus on developing a polished online presence for showcasing your skills, projects, expertise, and of course, personality.
-Check out the evolving [course website](https://ucsb-meds.github.io/EDS-296-DS-portfolios/) as I iterate on materials leading up to fall quarter.
+👩‍🏫 I'm recently finished developing and teaching a new course, [Data science tools for building professional online portfolios](https://bren.ucsb.edu/courses/eds-296-1f) (Fall 2024), as part of UCSB's [MEDS](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) program.
+It focuses on developing a polished online presence for showcasing your skills, projects, expertise, and of course, personality.
+You can check out the [course website](https://ucsb-meds.github.io/EDS-296-DS-portfolios/), which houses all materials!
+I'm now turning my attention back to [EDS 240: Data Visualization & Communication](https://eds-240-data-viz.github.io/), which I'll be teaching for the second time this Winter Quarter -- I'm currently deep in the update / improve phase!

 🌱 I'm continuouly developing and iterating on data science trainings and workshops to supplement the MEDS curricula.
 All materials are open source, which you can check out on the [MEDS GitHub Organization](https://github.com/search?q=topic%3Aworkshop-materials+org%3AUCSB-MEDS+fork%3Atrue&type=repositories).